€57,48 €47,50 excl. VAT

 Clinical features

-Dogs with this feature usually present from birth with a shortened, twisted tail caused by fused or malformed vertebrae.
-In some cases, additional vertebral abnormalities may occur.
-In affected breeds, the condition is also associated with distinctive features such as a broad head, widely spaced eyes, short muzzle, small stature, and spinal characteristics.
-The extent of changes can vary between individuals, but their presence is typically evident in puppies at an early age.
+Affected dogs usually present from birth with a shortened, twisted tail caused by fused or malformed vertebrae.
+In some cases, additional vertebral abnormalities may occur, which can lead to spinal deformities, back pain, or, in severe cases, neurological problems such as weakness or incoordination.
+The degree of tail twisting can also lead to dermatitis around the (base of the) tail.
+The mutation is also associated with distinctive breed features including a broad head, widely spaced eyes, short muzzle, and small stature.
+The extent of changes varies between individuals but is typically evident in puppies at an early age.
+In some dogs, the associated body structure may also contribute to breathing difficulties (brachycephalic airway syndrome) and orthopedic stress on the spine and joints.

 Additional information